 It’s as simple as that.
 No, honest, it really is.
-You see, humanity is more diverse, rich, and varied than we give it credit for; there are more spectra, thought processes, and ways of existing than we allow for.
+You see, humanity is more diverse, rich, and varied than we give it credit for; there are more spectra, thought processes, and ways of existing than we admit.
 You can be gay, straight, bisexual, asexual, or a shade of grey.
 You can be male, female, transgender … and, I learn, there are other variants as well.
 I try to understand, but sometimes I fail – and, you know what?
 That’s okay.
 I don’t have to understand it all; I’d like to, but it’s not compulsory.
-As long as I accept the variety that people have than try to analyse every last piece of the puzzle.
+It’s more important to accept the variety that people have than try to analyse every last piece of the puzzle.

 That’s the other thing; we try and categorise and label and organise and understand.
-Of course we do; that’s part of human nature, and it’s good that we do.
-The scientific parts of our brain – the rational, the thoughtful – are part of our biology, and I’m thankful for them, otherwise we would lapse (even further) into superstition and fear.
-But that same scientific part of our brain desperately wants to understand everything – Why does that person feel like that?
+Of course we do; that’s human nature, and it’s a good part.
+We are pattern-seeking mammals – we’re scientists who can be rational and thoughtful when we put our minds to it – and this thirst for knowledge prevents us from lapsing (even further) into superstition and fear.
+But that same scientific quest we are all on desperately wants to understand everything.
+Why does that person feel like that?
 How do they feel like that?
 What’s it like to feel like that?
 Some people translate those thoughts into fear and react liked demented, bigoted idiots.

 In any case, people are different.
 All this binary nonsense that we hear so much about – male or female, straight or gay, etc, etc – has always been something of a farce.
 It’s only now, however, that we’ve started to develop the language, understanding, and empathy to begin dealing with it.
 Some people are born into the wrong body; they are born male when they should be female, or vice versa.
 Do I understand it?
 No, of course I don’t; how can I?
-I can’t understand it except in the theoretical sense; but many people experience it every single day, so why shouldn’t we, as a civilised society, correct the flaws by aligning their body to their mind?
+I can discuss it in the theoretical sense; but people experience it every single day, so why shouldn’t we, as a civilised society, correct the flaws by aligning their body to their mind?
 What, precisely, is wrong with that?